- Introduction

 Second way:

-- Click on the "Delete widgets bundle" button in the widgets bundle details;
+- Click the "Delete widgets bundle" button;

 - Confirm deleting the widgets bundle in the dialog box.